leep-frog/termin-all-or-nothing/README.md

 ## Appreciate

 I find it very rewarding to know that my projects made someone's day or developer life a little better.
-If you feel so inclined, either star this repo or [buy my a coffee](https://paypal.me/sleepfrog) so I know my project helped you out!
+If you feel so inclined, leave a review or [buy my a coffee](https://paypal.me/sleepfrog) so I know my project helped you out!